 Looking for a filling and nutrient-filled dinner to whip up in 30 minutes?
-This Salmon Spinach Pasta with White Wine Sauce is easy, feeds 4-6, and is so dang delicious!
+This quick 30-minute Salmon Spinach Pasta features zesty white wine sauce made with butter—no cream needed.

-The buttery, zesty, white wine sauce is the perfect accompaniment to the pasta and spinach, and really allows the salmon to shine!
-Plus, the ease of this recipe and how quickly it comes together will make this salmon pasta dish a part of your weekly rotation.
+The buttery, zesty, white wine sauce is the perfect accompaniment to the pasta and spinach and really allows the salmon to shine!
+Still, the ease of this recipe and how quickly it comes together is what make this salmon dinner idea a part of your weekly rotation.

 Salmon Spinach Pasta Ingredients